The Armchair Theatre Effect

 Through strands such as 'Armchair Theatre', 'The Wednesday Play' and 'Play for Today', the single drama consolidated its position as not only the worthy equal of its traditional theatrical counterpart, but also established itself beyond question as an immensely powerful and relevant mirror to the swiftly changing social evolution of the nation at large.

 Laurence Marcus.
 February 2007

-Reference Sources: The Armchair Theatre pub 1959, The Guiness Book of TV Facts and Feats, The Television Barons by Jack Tinker, ITV: The People's Channel by Simon Cherry, The Television Annual for 1959.
+Reference Sources: The Armchair Theatre pub 1959, The Guinness Book of TV Facts and Feats, The Television Barons by Jack Tinker, ITV: The People's Channel by Simon Cherry, The Television Annual for 1959.